shubhm-gupta/Keywords-Identification-from-Handwritten-Doctor-Prescription/README.md

-# Cricket-World-Cup-2019-Prediction
+# Handwriting to Digital Text

-This is the private repository for Cricket World Cup 2019 Prediction.
+This is our ongoing project to convert handwriting to digital text using Deep Learning.

 @authors - shubhm-gupta, abhalla1, dhananjay-arora, namanmanocha